-If you want a spicier soup, I recommend leaving the seeds in the jalapeno or adding more.
+If you want a spicier soup, I recommend leaving the seeds in the jalapeno or adding more, just like we do in this vegetarian chili.
 You can also add additional chipotle peppers or adobo sauce for additional spiciness and additional smoky flavor.

 Did you make this recipe?
 Please leave a star rating and review in the form below.
 I appreciate your feedback, and it helps others, too!

 - 2 Tablespoons olive oil, or oil of choice

 - 1 medium yellow onion, finely chopped

 - 1 Tablespoon jalapeno, seeds removed, finely chopped